acdpnk/chrifpa.github.io/_posts/2014-11-07-whatever-happened-to-cyberpunk.md

 Overall a very interesting article.
 I should really give Gibson another look.

-[^1]: Which is really a ["futurist ideology and movement"](http://en.wikipedia.org/wiki/Transhumanism) rather than a literary genre -- also, to be honest I don't know much about it at all.
+[^1]: Which is really a ["futurist ideology and movement"](http://en.wikipedia.org/wiki/Transhumanism) rather than a literary genre -- also, to be honest I don't know much about it.
 All I can say is it fascinates me.